Protecting the contents of the profile - mail

 - This article was written for Thunderbird but also applies to Mozilla Suite / SeaMonkey (though some menu sequences may differ).

 Messages are stored in text files within your profile folder.
-Somebody else could read them using Thunderbird or by viewing the appropiate file with a text editor.
-If you want to prevent this the first thing you need to do is decide how much effort to protect your messages is appropiate.
+Somebody else could read them using Thunderbird or by viewing the appropriate file with a text editor.
+If you want to prevent this the first thing you need to do is decide how much effort to protect your messages is appropriate.
 The easiest option is to password-protect the profile with an extension, but this is trivial to bypass.

 Several methods to consider: